drovp/encode/README.md

 [Drovp](https://drovp.app) plugin for encoding video, audio, and images into common formats.

+Creates Drovp profiles into which you can drop any media files (video, image, and audio) and have them encoded into desired formats.

 Uses [ffmpeg](https://ffmpeg.org/) under the hood.

 ##### Features

+-   Media file editor to tell the encoder how it should edit the outputs.
+Supports cropping, rotation, flipping, concatenating, and cutting video.
+Can be spawned on drop by drop basis with editor modifier, or configured to always appear for concerned profile.
 -   All configuration designed to be agnostic to the type/size of the input files.
 -   Resizing by setting size limits, or max desired megapixels, or both.
 -   Ability to skip encoding of files that are already compressed enough with **Skip thresholds**.